sjkchang/Cloze/README.md

 To verify: go to meal log on nav bar, and press the add meal link.
 Fill out the form, and submit.
 A banner indicating a meal has been added should be show up.
 We have yet to display this data, but you could look in the db file to see if its their.

 ### Feature #8 Journal
+Not completely complete, as it has yet to be incorperated with the database, but works temporarily if you dont navigate away.
+To verify: after logged in navigate to the journal link, and click on the journal entry link.
+On the new page add text/a journal entry to the text box and submit.
+The entry should appear below(it will be black text, this hasnt been styled yet)